 TUITION AND FEES

 International Educational Center offers high quality language instruction at an affordable price.
 The length of study varies according to student’s needs and preferences.
-If all course are taken in succession and completed with satisfactory progress, students can expect to complete the general ESL series in 3 years, the Academic Writing series in 1 year, and the American Short Stories and Pems series in less than 1 year.
+If all course are taken in succession and completed with satisfactory progress, students can expect to complete the general ESL series in 3 years, the Academic Writing series in 1 year, the American Short Stories and Poems series in less than 1 year, and the English for International Communications series in less than 1 year.

-Our tuition outline is as follows.

 Tuition